ArjanSeijs/infer/infer/src/rust/unit/README.md

-This folder contains automated tests for converting Rust programs into Textual IR using `RustMir2TextualTest.exe`.

 ### Folder Structure

 The `programs` directory contains subfolders for different Rust constructs (e.g., `operands`, `statements`, `rvalues`, etc.).

-Inside each test subfolder, there are **three files** for each test case:
+Inside each test subfolder, there are **four files** for each test case:

+* **`.mir`** - Final ULLBC before control flow reconstruction.
 * **`.rs`** — The Rust program being tested.
-* **`.ullbc`** — The output from Charon when processing the MIR of the Rust program.
 * **`.sil`** — The expected Textual IR output for comparison.
+* **`.ullbc`** — The output from Charon after processing the MIR of the Rust program.

+Additionally, there is an .ml file in each subfolder that handles running the tests for that subfolder.

 ---